Brett Sheehy: Personal life

-Sheehy's partner, since August 1994, is chef Steven Nicholls.

-Sheehy's former partner, medical practitioner Dr Paul Weber, suicided in the early hours of 28 May 1989.
+Sheehy's former partner, medical practitioner Paul Weber, suicided on 28 May 1989.
 Weber left a message on Sheehy's phone indicating he was about to take his own life.
 Sheehy and Richard Wherrett, who had both been working at a preview performance of Sydney Theatre Company's Romeo and Juliet at the Sydney Opera House that night, together found Weber's body.
 Weber's medical practice had been devoted almost exclusively to treating AIDS patients, and the consistent loss of his patients' lives drove Weber into deep depression.
 While Sheehy has only twice publicly alluded to the events of that night, Wherrett described them in some detail in his autobiography The Floor of Heaven.

+In 2009, Sheehy's partner since August 1994, was chef Steven Nicholls.